rwirdemann/datafrog/README.md

 A simple API to record and verify statement logged by external systems, e.g. databases.

-The current version was tested with MySQL on MacOS.
+The current version was tested with MySQL on MacOS and Ubuntu.

 ## Motivation